Royal Palace Segway Tour

 Take your Segway and roll with us to visit the historic districts of the city, El Retiro Park with his great pond and Madrid´s main landmarks such as the Palacio Real, La Catedral de la Almudena and La Cibeles Fountain.

 The tour begins in La Plaza de España, one of the most centric quares in the capital.
 The meeting point of Gran Via Street, Princesa Street and Ferraz Street, this square is crowned by a fountain, a famous building known as the “Edificio España” and the Cervantes monument.
 From there we move to the Teatro Real.
-Inaugurated in 1850, it is considered a great Madrid historical and cultural legacy, since it has hosted some of the most representative operas, plays, and zarzuelas of all time.
+Inaugurated in 1850, it is considered a great Madrid historical and cultural legacy, since it has hosted some of the most representative operas, plays and zarzuelas of all ime.
 The next stop of the Madrid Segway Tour is the Monasterio de las Descalzas Reales, a Renaissance monastery that has more than 10,000 artistic works.
 Even nowadays the building is the residence of 19 cloistered nuns.

 The route continues until arriving at Puerta Del Sol, the central spot of the country.
 That´s because in this square we find the 0 kilometer, the geographic center of Spain.
-There is also the Casa de Correos, the former seat of the town hall, which has the clock used every year to celebrate the New Year´s Eve.
+There is also the Casa de Correos, former seat of the town hall, which has the clock used every year to celebrate the New Year´s Eve.
 The next interesting place of our route is the Real Academia de Bellas Artes de San Fernando, which houses an important museum with works of great artists such as Goya, Murillo or Zurbarán.
 The Madrid Segway Tour XXL continues until we reach the Edificio Metropolis, a french-style building that welcomes us to La Castellana Street, where we find La Cibeles Fountain.

 The Madrid Segway Tour XXL next stop is the La Puerta de Alcalá, a monumental neoclassic-style door that used to welcome the travelers in the old Villa de Madrid.
 It´s one the most emblematic landmarks in the city, since it has witnessed demonstrations, historic moments and even has a famous song dedicated.
-From there we enter the El Buen Retiro Park, a famous public park, garden and architectonic compound that used to belong to Spanish royalty but it was given to the town hall in 1868.
-In the center of the park, we find El Estanque del Retiro, a pond that used to host naval spectacles and theatrical plays for the king and his court.
-Nowadays it can be sailed and with the Alfonso XIII statue, it´s one of the most visited spots on the park.
+From there we enter to the El buen Retiro Park, a famous public park, garden and architectonic compound that used to belong to Spanish royalty but it was given to the town hall in 1868.
+In the center of the park we find El Estanque del Retiro, a pond that used to host naval spectacles and theatrical plays for the king and his court.
+Nowadays it can be sailed and with the Alfonso XIII statue it´s one of the most visited spots on the park.

-Rolling on our Segway we reach El Palacio de Velázquez, which is one of the two exhibition halls of the Reina Sofía Museum in the Parque del Retiro in Madrid, with El Palacio de Cristal.
+Rolling on our Segway we reach El Palacio de Velázquez, which is one of the two exhibition halls of the Reina Sofía Museum in the Parque Del Retiro in Madrid, with El Palacio de Cristal.
 It takes its name from the architect Ricardo Velázquez Bosco and has a wide plant, covered with vaults of iron structure and with natural illumination, thanks to the surface glazed.
 It was conceived as the main pavilion of the International Exhibition of Mining, Metallurgical Arts, Ceramics, Glassware and Mineral Waters of 1883.
+Touring through the El Retiro Park we arrive to La estatua Del Ángel Caido, a monument dedicated to the devil, work by Ricardo Bellver and Francisco Jareño.

-And for the tour´s big finale we arrive at El Palacio Real, the official residence of the kings of Spain.
-This palace was built by the king Felipe V and the last king who resided there was Alfonso XIII, before the arrival of the Second Republic.
+the arrival of the Second Republic.
 It is considered a national treasure and it´s one of the largest royal palaces in the world.
-The perfect end to the Retiro Park & Museums Segway Tour.
+The perfect end to the Madrid Segway Tour XXL.